Welcome to Rugby Sport for the Disabled Association (RSDA)

-Starting on August 5th we will be using the sports hall for archery on Thursday afternoons from 2 to 4.30
+WE use the sports hall for archery on Thursday afternoons from 12 noon to 2.30 pm.

 We take part in a wide variety of sports and you are welcome to come to try us out for a few weeks before you decide about joining.